 By nature smaller sports cars inherently carry more risk.
 But sporty cars also have advantages.
 A lower center of gravity and tighter suspension allow sports cars generally to handle evasive maneuvers such as quick turns much more efficiently than larger sports utility vehicles.

 Don’t forget SUVs and their higher center of gravity tend to suffer roll-over accidents especially at highway entrance ramps and other sharp turns more often than lower sports cars.
 This raises a key factor in any discussion about safety: the habits, conduct and attitude of the driver.
 The same car presents more hazards with a bad driver than the same car with a more cautious driver.
 For example:

 “The Nissan 350Z has a fatal crash rate of about double most sports cars.
-But it’s not the car’s fault.
+Teens are often getting aftermarket 350z performance upgrades but it’s not the car’s fault that so many people crash.
 The 350Z is one of the most popular sports cars with young drivers, and young drivers crash more than other people.”

 Buying a New Car for your new driver?, Bellingham Herald, Doug Dahl, July 18, 2017

 All things being equal, sports cars tend to offer enhanced safety features like traction control, tight anti-lock braking, electronic stability systems and many others.
 But whether true or not the general observation holds that people who buy sporty vehicles tend to drive more aggressively.
 In general they push the car to its limits including driving at higher speeds and taking risks in cornering.